AcademySoftwareFoundation/OpenRV/docs/build_system/config_windows.md

 ````

-Some environment variables need to be set within MSYS2 for Open RV build system.
+Some environment variables need to be set within MSYS2 for the Open RV build system.
 The **PATH** environment variable must be
 modified, new environment variables called **ACLOCAL_PATH** and **QT_HOME** must be created.

 These modifications will be added to the `.bash_profile` file located in the User's home directory within the MSYS2 environment.
 By modifiying `.bash_profile`, these environment variable will be modified everytime a new MSYS2 MINGW64 terminal is opened.